MarkPinsker/23-Conjecture/README.md

 ## How to run
 1. Download the file SumOf2SquaresAnd2Cubes.py and params.txt into a windows file.

+ 2. Edit the parameter file in notepad.
+The three rows mean:-

+   2.1.
+First square root of n to be calculated.

+   2.2.
+Last square root of n to be calculated.
+Note that this initially uses memory in proportion to twice its value.

+   2.3.
+Maximum value of z that is checked.
+Note that this uses memory in proportion to the cube of this value.
+30 is sufficient for n up to a million and 200 is sufficient for n up to 83 billion.
+300 is sufficient for up to 3,209,056,635,456.

+3. In command prompt
+   py SumOf2SquaresAnd2Cubes.py params.txt

+There is a jit compiler called [pypy](https://www.pypy.org/download.html)  which on my machine runs 7 times faster than standard windows Python.

+## How to run (Memory efficient )

+Because this program uses a large array of ones and zeroes it is more memory efficient but slower to use a bit array.

+The module to do this can be imported and v2 of the code uses this method, as follows:-
+1. Download the file SumOf2SquaresAnd2Cubesv2.py and params.txt into a windows file.

 2. Install bitarray using pip ( Python install package) If you are using py
       C:\Users\Mark>py -m ensurepip --upgrade